Inbar Lavi: Career

 Lavi starred in the 2012 MTV television series Underemployed as Raviva, a pregnant, aspiring singer.
 She portrayed Veronica "Vee" Dotsen in the 2014 Fox television series Gang Related.
 She appeared in the seventh season of Sons of Anarchy as street prostitute Winsome.

 In 2015 Lavi was cast in the lead role in the Bravo television series Imposters (originally titled My So Called Wife), playing "a Machiavellian con-artist and master of disguise"; the series premiered in February 2017.
 She was cast in the recurring role of Ravit Bivas, a highly trained Israeli soldier, on the second season of the TNT naval drama The Last Ship in summer 2015.
 In 2016 Lavi joined the Prison Break revival in the role of Sheba, a Yemeni activist.
 She joined the cast of Lucifer for the series' fourth season, playing Eve, the first woman made and mother to Cain and Abel.

+In 2023, Inbar joined the fourth season of the Israeli TV show "Fauda" as Shani Russo.

 Personal life

-She married Israeli boyfriend Dan Bar Shira in Israel in August 2021.
-They reside together in Los Angeles.
+Lavi was in a relationship with Christoph Sanders that later ended.
+She married Dan Bar Shira, in Israel in August 2021.
+They reside in Los Angeles.